 You can watch a short video before you start the test, showing you how the test works.
 You can also have a 15-minute practice session if you want to get used to the format of the test.
 Once the test starts, you will have 75 minutes to complete it.
 You do not need to pass the Part 2 Driver CPC Case Study theory test before taking the Driving Test.

 You’ll be given your results shortly after you’ve finished the theory test.
 If you pass, you’ll be given a letter, and a certificate will be sent to you by post.
 Make sure you keep this safe because you may be asked for it when you attend your driving test.

 Your theory test certificate is valid for two years.
 If you don’t pass your practical test in that time, you’ll have to take the theory test again before you can take the practical test.
-If you don’t pass the theory test, you’ll need to wait at least three working days before you can retake it.
+If you don’t pass the theory test, you can rebook immediately but you’ll need to wait at least three working days before you can retake it.
 Use this time to do some more preparation.